aws-quickstart/cdk-eks-blueprints/docs/getting-started.md

 # Getting Started

-This getting started guide will walk you through setting up a new CDK project which leverages the `cdk-eks-blueprints` NPM module to deploy a simple Blueprints.
+This getting started guide will walk you through setting up a new CDK project which leverages the `eks-blueprints` NPM module to deploy a simple Blueprints.

 ## Project Setup

 Before proceeding, make sure [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) is installed on your machine.

-To use the `cdk-eks-blueprints` module, you must have [Node.js](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
+To use the `eks-blueprints` module, you must have [Node.js](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
 We will also use `make` to simplify build and other common actions.
 You can do it using the following instructions:

 === "Mac"